Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 ### Server Schema

-To get server's schema information a named called `schema` can be used.
+To get the server's schema information a method called `schema` can be used.
 A DN to use can be passed as a `Str` object argument.
 An object of class `Cro::LDAP::Schema` is returned.

 ```perl6
 my $schema = $client.schema;